-- Water: I normally encourage you to use warm liquid with yeast because warm liquid helps the yeast work faster.
+- Water: I normally encourage you to use warm liquid with yeast, like we do in no knead seeded oat bread, because warm liquid helps the yeast work faster.
 However, use cool or room-temperature water here.
 Not freezing cold, not super warm… just cool to the touch.
 70°F (21°C) is great, but the exact temperature doesn’t matter as long as it’s not warm.
 We use the same cool water method for no-knead honey oat bread.

 - Optional Cornmeal: If you’re using a baking sheet, dust the pan with cornmeal for a pop of flavor and a little crunch.
 This is completely optional.
 If you have it, use it.
 If you don’t have it, dust the pan with flour.

 Best Olives to Use